Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Abstract

 \section{Abstract}

-We derive the bulk-boundary correspondence for three-dimensional topological insulators with quantized magneto-electric responses using operator algebraic methods.
-Both the exponential and the index connecting maps of $K$-theory are used to predict several surface phenomena when halved samples are driven in adiabatic cycles, such as pumping and transfer of Hall states.
-The surface Hall physics of time-reversal symmetric topological insulators, as well as related anomalous quantum Hall and axion insulators, are investigated using the new tools.
+We study bulk-boundary correspondences and related surface phenomena stabilized by the second Chern number in three-dimensional insulators driven in adiabatic cycles.
+Magnetic fields and disorder effects are incorporated in our analysis using operator algebraic methods.
+We use the connecting maps between the $K$-theories of bulk and boundary algebras as engines for the bulk-boundary correspondences.
+We discovered that both the exponential and the index connecting maps are relevant for the context considered here as they lead to distinct experimentally observable surface phenomena, such as pumping and transfer of quantum surface Hall states or proximity induced Hall effect.
+The surface Hall physics of time-reversal symmetric topological insulators is also investigated using the new tools, which can model irrational magnetic fluxes and arbitrary large surface disorder.

 { }